UniversalDependencies/docs/_pal/dep/nummod.md

 udver: '2'
 ---

-The numeric modifier relation is used for cardinal numbers only which are used as quantifiers.
-The number 'one' can appear as an enclitic, which must be distinguished from its use as a `determiner`.
+The numeric modifier relation is used for cardinal [numbers](NumType) only which are used as quantifiers.
+The number 'one' can appear as an enclitic, which must be distinguished from its use as a [determiner](det).
 Cardinal numerals can also head nominal phrases and are then annotated accordingly.

 Note that *harw dō* is analysed as *all two* (i.e. 'both') with *harw* as determiner of *dō*.

 - "of these two things"
 ~~~ sdparse